brienmizell/advanced-react/README.md

 # advanced-react

-"Sick Fits", a full stack online clothing store complete with real credit checkout.
+"Sick Fits", is a full stack online clothing store complete with real credit checkout.
 Users can search, sell, add to cart and checkout their favourite items.

 The application has five main models — Users, Items, Orders, CartItems, and OrderItems — all of which are use relational GraphQL Queries.